Jason Butler Harner

-Jason Thomas Butler Harner (born October 9, 1970) is an American actor.
+Jason Thomas Butler Harner (born October 9, 1970) is an American actor known for his role as FBI Special Agent Roy Petty in Ozark.

 Life and career

 Harner was born in Elmira, New York and grew up in suburban Northern Virginia, where he saw a handful of plays at Washington, D.C.’s Arena Stage.
 His middle name Butler is his mother’s maiden name.
 He graduated from T. C. Williams High School, Alexandria, Virginia, in 1988.
-Although Harner was the president of his high school drama club, he spent his time building sets rather than acting since many of his relatives were carpenters or plumbers.
+Although Harner was the president of his high school drama club, he spent his time building sets rather than acting.

 At 17, after graduating from high school, he worked as an usher at the Eisenhower Theater, part of the Kennedy Center in Washington, D.C.

 He graduated from VCU with a Bachelor of Fine Arts in acting in 1992.
-After graduating from VCU, he was an apprentice at Actors Theatre of Louisville; he subsequently moved to New York City and received a Master of Fine Arts in the Graduate Acting Program from Tisch School of the Arts in 1997.
+After graduating from VCU, he was an apprentice at Actors Theatre of Louisville; he subsequently moved to New York City and received a Master of Fine Arts in the Graduate Acting Program from Tisch School of the Arts in 1997, where he was taught by Ron Van Lieu'.
 Harner returned to VCU as a Master Teacher during their 2007-08 Guest Artist program.

 Harner completed filming for Changeling in December 2007.
 He played Gordon Stewart Northcott, a serial killer responsible for the Wineville Chicken Coop murders.

-He appeared in the HBO miniseries John Adams as Oliver Wolcott, Jr., the second United States Secretary of the Treasury.
-Harner had a guest role on the pilot for Fringe, which premiered in September 2008 on Fox.
+Besides portraying Agent Roy Petty in Ozark, he has also appeared in Sugar, The Handmaid's Tale, Clipped, Scandal, Homeland, Ray Donovan, Rabbit Hole, Next, High Maintenance, and Fringe.
 He was cast as the regular character Silas Hunton on the cable series Possible Side Effects, until Showtime cancelled the series in April 2008.
 He plays Associate Warden Elijah Bailey "E.B."
 Tiller on the Fox series Alcatraz which debuted in January 2012.